knative/docs/docs/eventing/samples/kafka/channel/README.md

 ## Authentication against an Apache Kafka

-The KafkaSource supports TLS and SASL authentication methods.
+In production enviornments it is common that the Apache Kafka cluster is secured using [TLS](http://kafka.apache.org/documentation/#security_ssl) or [SASL](http://kafka.apache.org/documentation/#security_sasl).
+This section shows how to confiugure the `KafkaChannel` to work against a protected Apache Kafka cluster, with the two supported TLS and SASL authentication methods.

 ### TLS authentication

 To use TLS authentication you must create: